bakerAllozi/bakerAllozi/README.md

 <h1 align="center">Hi 👋, I'm Baker Allozi</h1>
 <h3 align="center">A skilled frontend developer from Jordan 🚀</h3>

 <h4  align="center"> Skilled in JavaScript,Typescript,React,Next.js,Redux.js, and diverse React libraries.
-A versatile software developer who started with Kotlin in 2020, moved on to C++ and Python for tackling problem-solving and data structures, and has been passionately focused on web development since 2022.</h4>
+A versatile software developer who started with Kotlin in 2020, moved on to C++ and Python for tackling problem-solving and data structures in LeetCode and codewars over 100 100 Medium and Hard Problems , and has been passionately focused on web development since 2022.</h4>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=bakerAllozi&label=Profile%20views&color=0e75b6&style=flat" alt="bakerAllozi" />